antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 <br>
 <br>

-* Log on to the R2 platform with your credentials that were provided (or apply for a login using the link).
+* You don't need to login for this course.
+However, when you register to the platform (withh the red link in the left side menu) and log in with your credentials, more datasets and analyses will become available to you.

 The five numbered boxes or steps in the middle of the R2 main page allow you to choose a dataset and a type of analysis.
 In box 2 you can see that the dataset of Okuzono has already been selected.
 In box 3 you can select an analysis to perform on this dataset.

-* The default analysis is View a gene.
+* The default analysis is **View a gene** (box 3).
 Type in the textbox of step 4 *Gene / Probeset:* **CD4**.
 * Click the **Next** button.
 To read a description of your provided gene, hover your mouse over the bold **CD4** letters next to the radiobutton.
-Leave all settings as is and click **Next** again to get a result.
+Leave all settings as is and click **Next** again to obtain the result.

  The dots in the graph show the expression value of each sample of the dataset for the gene CD4.
 Under the graph you can see different types of *annotation*.
  In R2 the samples of a dataset can be annotated with extra information, such as clinical data of the patients the sample were taken from, or biological characteristics of the cells that were observed in the lab.

  Each group of annotated data is called a *Track* in R2.
-You will see the annotation often displayed underneath a plot, or if you hover your mouse of the dots in a plot.
+You will see the annotation often displayed underneath a plot, and even more tracks if you hover your mouse over the dots in a plot.
  * Try it out with your mouse in the graph that you have generated to view the expression of the gene CD4.

  Furthermore, these tracks can be used in most of the analyses in R2 to add a layer of complexity.
-Tracks will allow you for instance to filter datasets, to compare groups of samples, to color scatter plots of samples with meta information, or to correlate genomics patterns in your data to lets say different phenotypes or demographic characteristics.
+Tracks will allow you for instance to filter datasets, to compare groups of samples, to color scatter plots of samples with meta information, or to correlate genomics patterns in your data to, lets say, different phenotypes or demographic characteristics.

 ---------